 City Council President Nury Martinez is a glass-ceiling shattering leader who brings profound life experience as the proud daughter of working-class immigrants, as well as years of legislative and community advocacy expertise, to the forefront of her work fighting for the families of the City of Los Angeles and the Sixth Council District in the Northeast San Fernando Valley.

-In January 2020, Nury Martinez became the first Latina City Council President in the City Council's 170-year history.
+In January 2020, Nury Martinez became the first Latina City Council President in the City Council's 171-year history.
+Leading the City through the COVID-19 pandemic, Council President Martinez led initiatives to keep Angelenos housed, keep food on their tables, and keep children in school virtually.

 When elected to the City Council in 2013, Martinez was the only female elected official in the City of Los Angeles.
-Today, as one of just three women on the City Council, Councilwoman Martinez is a groundbreaking leader who champions families first and women’s rights issues.
+Today, as one of just three women on the City Council, Councilwoman Martinez is a groundbreaking leader who champions a families first agenda and prioritizes bringing women’s rights issues to the forefront.

 She helped lead the effort to raise the minimum wage to $15 an hour in the City of Los Angeles so that low-income and working-class families can make a living wage and take care of their children.

 Council President Martinez created a task force and increased efforts to help women who are caught in the nightmare of human trafficking to escape and get the assistance they need.
 She also established Survivors First, the City’s first housing program directed towards domestic violence survivors and survivors of human trafficking.

 As a lifelong environmental justice advocate, her “Green New Deal” agenda is focused on Environmental Justice first and foremost for low-income, people-of-color communities that historically suffer from polluted air, water and land more than other affluent communities.